nicofirst1/MotionBot/Readme/face_recognizer.md

   other.
 - *Save Faces*: triggers the saving of the faces in the *Unk* dir depending on the user choice (more later).
-- *Exit* : trigger the treaining of the model and the elimnation of the images classified previously
+- *Exit* : trigger the re-training of the model and the elimination of the images classified previously

 ### Saving Faces

-The save face menu is shown in the following image:
+The save face menu is shown in the following image.

 ![menu2](./images/menu2.png)

+As can be seen one of the images in the *Unk* directory have been randomly chosen and displayed with various options:
+- Adding the image to one of the previously created subject' directories (giggio, mela Pitta, mamma....).
+- Saving a new subject by clicking the *new* button.
+- Deleting the current image, can be used when the face is not recognizable.
+- Exit to trigger the model re-training.

 ## Face Recognition